Lu Minjia

-Lu Minjia (陆敏佳; born 29 December 1992) is a Chinese female track and field athlete who competes in the long jump.
+Lu Minjia (陆敏佳; born 29 December 1992) is a Chinese track and field athlete who competes in the long jump.
 She was the 2009 World Youth Champion and set an Asian youth record of that same year.
 After an Asian Junior title, she was runner-up at the 2011 Asian Athletics Championships.
 She won gold medals at the 2012 Asian Indoor Athletics Championships and the 2015 Asian Athletics Championships.

 Lu represented her country at the Asian Games in 2010 and 2014, and has also represented the Asia-Pacific region at the IAAF Continental Cup (2014).
 She was the winner of the long jump at the 2009 National Games of China.

 Career

 Youth and junior career

 Lu, from the eastern province of Zhejiang, first took up athletics while at primary school and her talent for long jumping was noticed.
 She continued with the discipline in the region, joining the provincial level athletics club and went on to study at Zhejiang University.